 If, during the period when Growler paddled around the world’s oceans, the Soviet Union really would have launched a nuclear strike if it could have gotten away with it, it wasn’t the existence of a few half-assed subs carrying a few half-assed subsonic cruise missiles that dissuaded it.
 There was real genius in the execution of the Regulus program, but still – half-assed.
 Half-assed and unnecessary.

 How much money, how much brainpower, was thrown down a well to get the Growler and her sisters to sea?
 How many aeronautical engineers laboured night and day to design the Regulus?
-How many hurdles had to be cleared to arrive at something the size of an F-86 that could be hauled out of a watertight hangar and launched on a frigging rail from the pitching deck of a surfaced sub, thence to guide itself to a distant target?
+How many hurdles had to be cleared to arrive at something almost the size of an F-86 that could be hauled out of a watertight hangar and launched on a frigging rail from the pitching deck of a surfaced sub, thence to guide itself to a distant target?

 I guess this is what it is to grow old.
 Years ago, confronted with a moron who preached disarmament, I’d have wanted to punch his lights out.
 Now I’d feel more like crying, and giving the poor misguided dummy a hug.
 I’ll still deny that any realistic assessment of the world and the threats it presents could lead any sane person to dismantle his country’s armed forces.
 It isn’t so, and never will be.
 I’m just saying that a lot of ugly truths start to wear you down, and make childish ideas sound ever more appealing.

 I’m not alone.
 Other, more prominent saps have sympathized with the morons too, and some of them, unlike me, knew whereof they spoke: